 The 2nd exam is not comprehensive.
-Contact Professor Ettlinger or Bonnie Bounds at least 48 hours before the exams if you cannot take the exam on the scheduled date due to circumstances beyond your control (which requires documentation).
+Contact Professor Ettlinger at least 48 hours before the exams if you cannot take the exam on the scheduled date due to circumstances beyond your control (which requires documentation).
 Failure to take the exam on the scheduled day without approval will result in an E.